Published By Janet Gershen-Siegel at May 30th, 2018

 For businesses, one of the big credit reporting agencies is Dun & Bradstreet, as their PAYDEX score of your company can be the reason why your business gets credit – or it doesn’t.
 You need to keep on top of your PAYDEX score, as with all of your other business credit scores.
 D & B provides a sample report and even some higher level guidance in how to interpret it.
 Here, we’ll go over the sections in turn.

-A Dun & Bradstreet Report (also known as a D&B Report) is a database-generated report.
-The business services giant produces such a report in order to help its clients in making decisions regarding new credit applications.
+A Dun & Bradstreet Report (a D&B Report) is a database-generated report.
+The business services giant produces such a report to help its clients in making decisions regarding new credit applications.

 Dun & Bradstreet takes several factors into account in developing such a report.
 These include a predictor of payment delinquency; how financially stressed a company is versus similar businesses; an evaluation of supplier risk; credit limit recommendation; D&B rating; and PAYDEX score.
-Let’s consider all these factors in turn.
+So let’s consider all these factors in turn.

 As you might expect, the report starts off with basic identifying data such as company name and address, and the date of the report.